Tooschee/personal_page_chrome_extension/README.md

 # disclaimer
-You propably wont be able to launch it, without some technical skills.
+You propably wont be able to launch it, without some technical skills, so if needed, i can help.

 # disclaimer 2
-This is an outcome of a ~10h hackaton with a friend(who is interested in going further into web dev) to show the possibilities of React, Firebase and Google Apis.
+This is an outcome of a ~10h hackaton with a friend (who is interested in going further into web dev) to show the possibilities of React, Firebase and Google Apis.
-The extension is published as `as is` - do whatever you want with it, if you like how it's done, let me know :).
+The extension is published as `as is` - do whatever you want with it, if you like how it's done, let me know.